OmniLayer/spec/README.md

 Existing orders that match are sorted as follows to be applied to the new order:

 1. by unit price, ascending (lowest price first)
+1. then by transaction block number, ascending chronological order (oldest first)
 1. then by transaction timestamp, ascending chronological order (oldest first)
 1. then by amount for sale, ascending (smallest amount for sale first)